Did Paris Hilton Get A Boob Job?

 One of the DJs she’s had a fight with is deadmau5 whose real name is Joel Thomas Zimmerman.
 He went on his blog and wrote about how he believes that the mogul doesn’t deserve the positions and jobs being offered to her.
 That is she had been receiving high profile gigs and based on observation not really performing just acting like she is.
 He said that she was receiving a huge paycheck and it was unwarranted.
 The DJ implied that Paris was hated by other DJs as well.
 However, Paris responded to the comments on her Twitter by saying, “I find it hilarious when others badmouth me in order to get attention.
 Sorry that I’m #Killingit while doing what I love & live for.”

-Paris probably would have some experience in making people excited during raves as she has been reportedly partying since she was 15 years old.
-She mentioned in her interview to Billboard that she loved music from a very young age and that she loves going to festivals.
+Paris probably would have some experience in making people excited during raves as she has been reportedly partying since she was 15-years-old.
+She mentioned in her interview with Billboard that she loved music from a very young age and that she loves going to festivals.
 She even mentioned her alter ego, Raver Barbie and that loves dressing up and having a lot of fun as she loves entertaining people and that she loves to party!

 #QueenOfTheNight ????????????????????????????????